niklai99/House-Prices/README.md

 It is divided into two different datasets: 'train' and 'test'.
 The first one contain the feature 'SalePrice', while the second one does not.

-Data can be found in the 'data' folder.
+Data can be found in the 'data' folder, along with a txt file explaining the meaning of each feature.

 ## Goal